 4. Credit For Utilities.
 Experian Boost lets consumers get a positive payment history from accounts that don't normally appear on your credit report.
 The types of bills reported with Experian Boost include:

-Experian Boost makes it possible to add monthly utility and other bills you pay to your report.
+Experian Boost makes it possible to add monthly utility, rent, streaming service and other bills to your credit report.
 While Experian Boost only works for your Experian credit report, letting you benefit from additional positive payment history that can improve at least one of your credit scores.

 Final thoughts